SeisComP/seiscomp/doc/base/glossary.rst

       Read the :ref:`technical documentation <global_mb_bb>` for more details and the configuration.

    magnitude, cumulative body-wave (mBc)
       mBc is the cumulative body-wave magnitude.
-See Bormann and Wylegalla (2005) and  Bormann and Saul (2009) for details.
+See :cite:t:`bormann-2005` and :cite:t:`bormann-2009` for details.

    magnitude, surface wave (Ms)
       Ms is a magnitude scale based on teleseismic surface waves.
 Historically, Ms